 The survey area was surveyed by direct search (during daylight hours) for signs of mammalian activity which included prints, tracks, hairs, droppings, odour, digging and evidence of feeding.
-Places of refuge, rest and other activities such as Badger (Meles meles) setts were sought.
-Survey techniques are outlined in the National Road Authority's Ecological Surveying Techniques for Protected Flora and Fauna (TII/NRA, 2008).
+Places of refuge, rest and other activity such as Badger (Meles meles) setts were sought.
 Any tangible signs were recorded.
-Mammals which were recorded on the NBDC Mammals of Ireland 2016-2025 Database within 1km of the site included West European Hedgehog Erinaceus europaeus however there were no recordings within the site.
+Mammals which were recorded on the NBDC Mammals of Ireland 2016-2025 Database within 1km of the site included West European Hedgehog Erinaceus europaeus and European Otter Lutra lutra, however there were no recordings within the site.
 No mammal refugia (e.g. setts of Badger Meles meles or Otter holts) were found within the survey area.
 No impacts to any protected mammal species is therefore deemed possible.